Simularia/simulariatools/README.md

 ## Overview

-**simulariatools** is an open source package with a collection of functions and tools useful to pre and post process data for air quality modelling and assessment:
+**simulariatools** is an open source package with a collection of functions and tools useful to pre- and post-process data for air quality modelling and assessment:

 - `contourPlot2()` plots a production-ready contour map of a pollutant